Bospar’s Brent Shelton rolls out his blueprint for PR success

 What makes you uniquely valuable to Bospar and its clients?

 I’m a steady-as-she-goes, patient professional.
-While there should be a sense of urgency, Rome wasn’t built in a day, and I feel like important to assure clients that you’re in it for the long haul, to help them not just win the day, win this one announcement, but win all of them.
+While there should be a sense of urgency, Rome wasn’t built in a day.
+It’s important to assure clients that you’re in it for the long haul and will help them not just to win the day with this one announcement, but to win every day.
 There’s a steadiness and a flow to what we’re doing.
 Creating a steady news cadence will show momentum to media, that your client is busy and important, not a one-and-done.

 How did you get into public relations in the first place?